amaranth-lang/rfcs/text/0041-fixed-point.md

 Fractional values in hardware are usually represented as some form of fixed point value.
 Without a first class fixed point type, the user has to manually manage how the value needs to be shifted to be represented as an integer and keep track of how that interacts with arithmetic operations.

-A fixed point type would encode and keep track of the precision through arithmetic operations, as well as provide standard operations for converting values to and from fixed point representations with correct rounding.
+A fixed point type would encode and keep track of the precision through arithmetic operations, as well as provide standard operations for converting values to and from fixed point representations.

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation